Aadhaar: 2018

 On 20 March 2018, it was reported that Aadhaar data and linked personal information, including addresses, linked to a special scheme by the Government of Andhra Pradesh for women and girls had been left unsecured online and could be accessed by anyone, even though the scheme itself had been suspended in 2015.

 In May 2018, an Indian security researcher found that Aadhaar data linked to personal information, including caste identities, religious affiliation, bank accounts, and personal addresses and mobile numbers had been left unprotected on a website of the State Government of Andhra Pradesh, resulting in the leak of data belonging to 130,000 citizens.

 In September 2018, R.S.
-Sharma, the chairman of India's Telecom Regulatory Authority of India and former UIDAI chairman, disclosed his Aadhar number on Twitter and challenged anyone to misuse it, in an effort to demonstrate the security of the Aadhaar programme.
+Sharma, the chairman of the Telecom Regulatory Authority of India and former UIDAI chairman, disclosed his Aadhaar number on Twitter and challenged anyone to misuse it, in an effort to demonstrate the security of the Aadhaar programme.
 Using his Aadhaar, French researchers were able to access and disclose personal information belonging to Sharma, including his personal telephone number, tax identity card, his secretary's phone number, personal address, family photographs, date of birth, frequent flyer numbers, telecom operator, model of phone, details of personal purchases and transactions, and advised him to change his personal Gmail account password as a precaution.
-The information was later used to make an unauthorised symbolic deposit of ₹1 in his personal bank account as well, teo demonstrate the possibility of blackmail and compromise.
+The information was later used to make an unauthorised symbolic deposit of ₹1 in his personal bank account as well, to demonstrate the possibility of blackmail and compromise.
 In 2020, his Aadhaar number was also used to unlawfully register him for certain government subsidies for which he was ineligible, resulting in the fraudulent receipt of government funding.
 Sharma has blamed this incident on the state government's failure to verify his enrolment.

 Virtual ID

 On 1 March 2018, Virtual ID aka VID was introduced and was made as an option for agencies to use Virtual ID by 1 September 2018.
-A Virtual ID is a 16 digit number that is generated using your Aadhaar number.
-This Virtual ID can then be used instead of your Aadhaar number to carry out some Aadhaar related work.
+A Virtual ID is a 16-digit number that is generated using the Aadhaar number.
+This Virtual ID can then be used instead of the Aadhaar number to carry out some Aadhaar-related work.

 Revolving door problem

-The question of the "revolving door" phenomenon (where "individuals using experience, knowledge and clout gained while in public service in pursuit of profit for private companies") has been raised in the context of Aadhaar, as people who were involved in the creation, design and popularisation of Aadhaar are now working in the private sector where they can use this knowledge for their own private enterprises which profit off this knowledge.
+The question of the revolving door phenomenon (where "individuals using experience, knowledge and clout gained while in public service in pursuit of profit for private companies") has been raised in the context of Aadhaar, as people who were involved in the creation, design, and popularisation of Aadhaar are now working in the private sector where they can use this knowledge for their own private enterprises which profit off this knowledge.
 Some examples of this are Khosla Labs as well as iSPIRT, a non-profit organisation which is dedicated to developing and supporting India Stack's APIs has had many employees who were involved with UIDAI in various capacities.